Learn more about our Phlebotomy Course

 - Knowledge and use of medical terminology, abbreviations and symbols

 - Effectively communicating with patients, families and other health care team members

 Length of Program

 Our Phlebotomy Technician course is a total of 60 contact hours which includes campus lab.
-We offer day and evening classes and which are held Monday-Thursday 9am-12pm for day and Monday through Thursday 6:00 pm to 9:00 pm for 5 weeks.
+We offer day and evening classes and which are held Monday-Thursday 9am-12pm for day and Monday-Thursday 6:00pm-9:00pm for 5 weeks.
 Clinicals are an OPTIONAL part of the course and will occur after the academic portion of the course is complete.
 Clinicals are the student’s opportunity to be placed outside of our facility in a clinical setting of the school’s choice until 100 successful venipunctures are completed.
 The clinical opportunity is set in place to aid in the student’s marketability for job opportunities and has no additional fees.
-If a student chooses to do clinicals the overall length of the course will be increased.
+If a student chooses to do clinicals, the overall length of the course will be increased.
 Students may forgo the clinical opportunity.

 - Lab Fee $125.00